Which European countries have COVID-19 border restrictions in place?

 Switzerland — added Luxembourg to list of high-risk countries

-Switzerland, which brought in border controls on March 13, will reopen borders to all EU countries, the UK, Norway, Iceland and Liechtenstein on June 15, instead of July 6 as previously planned.
+Switzerland, which brought in border controls on March 13, reopened borders to all EU countries, the UK, Norway, Iceland and Liechtenstein on June 15, instead of July 6 as previously planned.

-The government is also reopening borders to non-EU and non-EFTA workers on July 6, as it announced on June 24.
+The government also reopened borders to non-EU and non-EFTA workers on July 6, as it announced on June 24.

+However, it has now announced those arriving from certain high-risk areas have to quarantine, and a negative test result does not exempt them from the mandatory quarantine requirement.

+Parts of Germany (including newly-added Berlin and Hamburg), France, Italy and Austria are on the list, as well as the whole of Croatia, Denmark, Spain, Ireland, the Netherlands and the United Kingdom, among others.

 Any foreign nationals who currently try to enter Switzerland without a valid residence or work permit will be refused entry.